 We have successfully completed a two-year program and will be leaving Early Literacy Clinic (ELC) soon.
 Co-parents from ELC are very proud to say these children were given a learning foundation and study habits that they will carry when they enter the big schools.
 It’s like comparing to a physically/emotionally fit and full-geared soldier ready to face the battle, prepared in advance. 🙂

 View more photos of Early Literacy Clinic (ELC) from Green Dei (Daryll Villena) Instagram.

 Commonwealth Avenue, Quezon City

 UPDATE (September 2013): Currently my child is enrolled in a private montessori in Quezon City.
-The last thing I heard about ELC management, one of the teacher who handled my child’s batch is no longer connected with the school.
-I am not sure how this review will remain as is and affect the ratings I previously made, because teaching method and source materials for progressive schools varies from one teacher to another.
+The last thing I heard about ELC management, one of the teachers who handled my child’s batch is no longer connected with the school.
+I am not sure how this review will remain as is and affect the ratings I previously made, because teaching methods and source materials for progressive schools vary from one teacher to another.
 Teacher Mimi still handles the school curriculum.
-Again, all the reviews I made was only applicable from academic year (AC 2011-2012 and 2012-2013).
+Again, all the reviews I made were only applicable from the academic year (AC 2011-2012 and 2012-2013).

 How to get there?